theocar/react-guidelines/README.md

 				// the relationship to the logic.
 				disableField='toBeRepaired'

-				// GOOD: the dumb component what the selection is for, but it knows that
+				// GOOD: the dumb component doesn't know what the selection is for, but it knows that
 				// car elements can be selected and that it needs to call this callback
 				// The name "onSelect" is as dumb as possible,
 				// it assumes nothing on the logic behind